bbauska/HTML5-Basics/README.md

 <p>Since the APIs are usually co-located with the server, the content is loaded super
 fast (faster than CSR) and the HTML is sent to the browser.
-Initial JavaScript load doesn\'t block content load as the HTML sent by the server already has the content.</p>
+Initial JavaScript load doesn't block content load as the HTML sent by the server already has the content.</p>

 <p align="center">
     <img src="assets/images/progressive-rendering.png" alt="Progressive Rendering" width="500px" />